 Safety Tips

-For Gate Openers
+Safety Tips for Gate Openers

 Here are some helpful safety tips.
 This list is not intended to be a comprehensive list of every safety precaution.
 Always consult your manufacturer’s installation or instruction manual for safety information about your model.
-For more safety tips about automated vehicular gate systems, see our brochure on Gate System Safety An Automatic Decision.
+For more safety tips about automated vehicular gate systems, see our brochure on Gate System Safety; An Automatic Decision.

 5. Warn Children.
 Do not allow children to operate the gate or play in the gate area.
 Keep remote controls away from children.

 6. Enhanced Safety Features.
 Many enhanced safety features have been adopted since March 2000.
 Older automatic gates generally do not have the latest safety systems that can detect objects that may be caught in the gate or prevent objects and people from being caught in the gate.
-If your gate opener lacks this type of system that can protect against entrapment in BOTH the opening and closing cycles, it’s time to replace your gate opener.
+If your gate operator lacks this type of system that can protect against entrapment in BOTH the opening and closing cycles, it’s time to replace your gate operator.

 Explore Our Members